Florian Bollen

 Andreas Franz Ansgar Bollen (born July 1965), known professionally as Florian Bollen, is a German businessman and former chairman of Great Wheel Corporation.
+He is a suspect in the Berlin Public Prosecutor's Office investigation into the embezzlement of millions from the closed Global View real estate fund earmarked for the construction of the Great Berlin Wheel near the Berlin Zoological Garden.
+Bollen is also accused of business ties with Yanukovych's "chief financier", pro-Russian oligarch Serhiy Kurchenko, who is under EU, United States, United Kingdom and Ukrainian sanctions.

 Biography

 He was born in July 1965 in Germany.

 Education

 Florian Bollen lived in Los Angeles from 1989 to 1992, where he worked for an entertainment finance group.
 He holds an MBA from the University of California and the Azusa Pacific University.

 Career

 Florian Bollen has worked in various positions in the international media industry since 1990.
 After completing his education, Florian Bollen worked for four years at the Bertelsmann Group.
 As Head of Feature Programmes, he was responsible for rights management and procurement for the German pay-TV channel Premiere.
 During this period, he participated in merger negotiations and due diligence amid the Bertelsmann/Kirch Pay TV rivalry, a high profile corporate conflict in 1990s German media.

 Later, Bollen set up and managed the central purchasing unit for MTG Media Group, based in London.
 Bollen was also responsible for creating Scandinavia's largest internet entertainment portal and for forging strategic alliances for TV and internet development between MTG, Sony/Columbia and Disney.

 From 2000 to 2002 he was Chief Executive Officer of Internationalmedia AG, a film production company responsible for financing and producing several internationally distributed films, including Nurse Betty (2000) directed by Neil LaBute, Enigma (2001) directed by Michael Apted, The Wedding Planner (2001) directed by Adam Shankman, K-PAX (2001) directed by Iain Softley, Iris (2001) directed by Richard Eyre, and Terminator 3: Rise of Machines (2003) directed by Jonathan Mostow.

 In 2002, Bollen co-developed the Deepwater Container Terminal (DCT), Poland's container port, alongside Robert Synclair.
 The project was constructed by Hochtief and financed by Macquarie Group.

 He was Chairman of Great Wheel Corporation, which operated Ferris wheels in the United Kingdom and Singapore.

 Since 2016, Bollen has advised German Kraft, a brewery and hospitality group operating urban craft beer gardens in Europe.
 Projects include MM Elephant & Castle, Kraft Brixton (sold Kraft Dalston in 2024) in London; Gleis and Garten in Vienna; and Thaler See Garten in Graz.